fsari2/fsari2/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on hail event simulation in the urban tropics coastal area (Surabaya, Indonesia).
-I will investigate more about the storms development and its dynamics retaled to the local sea breeze and its cloud microphysics over urban area.
+I will investigate more about the storms development and its dynamics related to the local sea breeze and its cloud microphysics over urban area.
 - 🌱 I’m currently learning how to put code in git hub and let them openly and free in public.
 - 👯 I’m looking to collaborate on those who also interested in hail event thing and modelling to it.
 - 💬 Ask me about some tropical meteorolgy and numerical weather modellung, especially WRF model.